Pullusb/storytools-docs/docs/tutorial/tool-presets.md

 You can add other shortcut directly from the preference.
 Use existing presets as examples to customize the behavior.

-Lastly, remember this is list are just the shortcuts and UI buttons are generated from those.
+Lastly, remember this list is just the shortcuts and UI buttons are generated from those.
-When you change something, you need to click on the `Reload UI` button to make change effective in the buttons in interface
+When you change something, you need to click on the `Reload UI` button to make the changes effective in the interface buttons.

 ![apply changes to UI](../images/interface/toolpreset_reload_changes_on_interface.jpg)